 What are dynamic heatmaps?

-In general, a typical dynamic heatmap offers four primary features, namely, click maps, scroll maps, click areas, and element list.
-Each of these allow you to look at a web page’s hot spot areas in a detailed manner.
+A typical dynamic heatmap offers four primary features: click maps, scroll maps, click areas, and element lists.
+Each of these allows you to look at a web page’s hot spot areas in a detailed manner.

-Let’s now understand the scope of dynamic heatmaps for e-commmerce using some examples!
+Let’s now understand the scope of dynamic heatmaps for eCommerce using some examples!

-The image below gives us an insight a dynamic heatmap plotted on an e-commerce site’s Cart page.
-It shows that in general, most people, after adding products to their cart, click on the product image, cancel button, postcode section, ‘Go To Checkout’ icon and discount codes.
+The image below gives us an insight into a dynamic heatmap plotted on an eCommerce site’s cart page.
+It shows that in general, most people, after adding products to their cart, click on the product image, cancel button, postcode section, ‘Go To Checkout’ icon, and discount codes.

 Such information helps you draw multiple conclusions.
 Some of which are as follows:

-- They may not like their chosen product(s) and hence, remove the item(s) from the cart.
-Or, since they’re not able to view the product image (in zoom) on the cart page, they abandon their cart.
+- They may not like their chosen product(s) and remove the item(s) from the cart.
+Or, since they cannot view the product image (in zoom) on the cart page, they abandon their cart.

 - They’re most interested in availing discounts.
 Therefore, the area is hotter than other page elements.

-Furthermore, such information also serves helpful in drawing hypothesis on how to improve the performance of various page elements with dynamic URLs, meanwhile find the right means and ways to enhance customer experience and increase your conversions.
+Furthermore, such information also serves as helpful in drawing hypotheses on how to improve the performance of various page elements with dynamic URLs, meanwhile finding the proper means and ways to enhance customer experience and increase your conversions.

-The “My Orders” page of an e-commerce site is an important page that is lesser explored in terms of gathering customer behavior data.
+The “My Orders” page of an eCommerce site is an important page that is less explored in terms of gathering customer behavior data.